magento/knowledge-base/src/troubleshooting/general/graphql-categories-cannot-hide-categories-shared-catalog.md

 ## Affected products and versions

-* Adobe Commerce for Cloud and Adobe Commerce 2.4.3.
+* Adobe Commerce for cloud and Adobe Commerce (on-premise) 2.4.3

 ## Issue